mftactical/mfsender/README.md

 - **Limit Switches Required**: Machines without physical limit switches are not yet supported, as some functionality relies on machine coordinate movement.
 - **GRBL Compatibility**: Although mfsender may work with GRBL, it has not been thoroughly tested.
 Use with caution.
-- **Hardware Tested**: mfsender has only been tested with the Sienci SLEB-EXT board (included with AltMill CNC) running grblHAL or sienciHAL firmware.
+- **Hardware Tested**: mfsender has only been tested with the esp32 board (included with Anolex-CNC) running Fluidnc firmware.

 ## 📦 Install